kubernetes/community/wg-k8s-infra/README.md

 --->
 # K8s Infra Working Group

 A Working Group dedicated to migrating Kubernetes project infrastructure over to the CNCF, and the creation of teams and processes for ongoing maintenance.
-Involves collaboration with multiple SIGs such as Architecture, Contributor Experience, Release, and Testing.
+Involves collaboration with multiple SIGs such as Architecture, Contributor Experience, Release, and Testing, etc.

 The [charter](charter.md) defines the scope and governance of the K8s Infra Working Group.

 ## Meetings
-* Regular WG Meeting: [Fridays at 9:00 PT (Pacific Time)](https://docs.google.com/document/d/1FQx0BPlkkl1Bn0c9ocVBxYIKojpmrS1CFP5h0DI68AE/edit) (bi-weekly).
-[Convert to your timezone](http://www.thetimezoneconverter.com/?t=9:00&tz=PT%20%28Pacific%20Time%29).
+* Regular WG Meeting: [Wednesdays at 8:30 PT (Pacific Time)](https://docs.google.com/document/d/1FQx0BPlkkl1Bn0c9ocVBxYIKojpmrS1CFP5h0DI68AE/edit) (bi-weekly).
+[Convert to your timezone](http://www.thetimezoneconverter.com/?t=8:30&tz=PT%20%28Pacific%20Time%29).
   * [Meeting notes and Agenda](http://bit.ly/wg-k8s-infra-notes).

 ## Organizers